UAE jails 61 Islamists in coup plot trial, rights groups protest

 One of the region's most politically stable nations, largely thanks to its oil wealth and cradle-to-grave welfare system, the UAE has seen none of the violent turmoil that has shaken other parts of the Middle East and North Africa in the past two years.

-But some UAE Islamists, inspired by their brethren's gains in countries such as Egypt and Tunisia, have become more active, angering the authorities in a state that brooks no opposition.
+But some UAE Islamists, inspired by the successes of counterparts in countries such as Egypt and Tunisia, have stepped up their activities, angering the authorities in a country where no political opposition is permitted.

+Rights groups had urged authorities to grant full public access to the trial.
+They did not do so, but a source close to the government said it had occurred in a "very transparent manner".

+The defendants said they had been insulted, threatened and in some cases subjected to physical abuse after arrest.
+UAE authorities have dismissed the accusations.